 Information and SupportCancer Care Nova Scotia is developing programs so patients and families have the information and support they need to make informed decisions about their care.

 Medication Information Sheets »

-Quality Prevention and CareCancer Care Nova Scotia works with district health authorities, cancer specialists and other health professionals to develop policies and programs which enable quality cancer prevention and care, based on evidence and best practice.
+Quality Prevention and CareCancer Care Nova Scotia works with cancer specialists and other health professionals across the province to develop policies and programs which enable quality cancer prevention and care, based on evidence and best practice.